t3zc4t/jobsinlarnaca/README.md

 ## Explaining the project and the database
-My final project is a webapp, where you can find job offers in Larnaca, Cyprus.
+My final project is a web app, where you can find job offers in Larnaca, Cyprus.
 Anyone can see job listings, whereas registered users can also publish and remove their own listings.
 A scheduled worker script is running 1/day and is also checking any new job listings on LinkedIn for Cyprus and updates the database accordingly if new listings are found.
 The database has been filled at the beginning with all jobs from LinkedIn, and now everyday the worker script is updating the database.

 The project consists of 4 parts: Frontend, Backend, Database, Cronjob script